Transformers: Armada: Plot

 On the planet of Cybertron, war rages between the two factions known as the Autobots and the Decepticons over the race of smaller, power-enhancing Transformers called Mini-Cons.
-Seeking to flee the conflict that surrounds them, the Mini-Cons escape Cybertron with the aid of the Autobots, but an attack by the Decepticons cripples the ship as it flees through a spacebridge.
+Seeking to flee the conflict that surrounds them, the Mini-Cons escape Cybertron with the aid of the Autobots, but an attack by the Decepticons cripples the ship as it flees through a space bridge.
 The ship materializes in the Solar System and impacts with the Moon, breaking in two.
 One portion of the ship stays embedded on the Moon, while the other plummets to the planet below.
 The Mini-Cons, all locked in pentagonal stasis panels, are scattered across the globe.
 The ship crashes to Earth and 4 million years pass.

-When Bradley "Rad" White and Carlos Lopez investigate the caves outside their city, they accidentally uncover the wreckage of the Mini-Con ship and activate it, causing it to send a signal that alerts both the Autobots and Decepticons as to the Mini-Cons' presence on Earth.
+When two boys Bradley "Rad" White and Carlos Lopez investigate the caves outside their hometown, one of the small towns in an area known as the "High Desert" they accidentally uncover the wreckage of the Mini-Con ship and activate it, causing it to send a signal that alerts both the Autobots and Decepticons as to the Mini-Cons' presence on Earth.
 Megatron and Optimus Prime's forces teleport to Earth from Cybertron as a result.
 Rad, Carlos, and their friend Alexis Thi Dang befriend the Autobots, along with the Mini-Cons High Wire, Grindor, and Sureshock (known commonly as the Street Action Mini-Con Team in the toyline).
-The Transformers assume earthen alternate modes, and the hunt begins to locate the scattered Mini-Cons.
+The Transformers assume earth vehicle alternate modes and the hunt begins to locate the scattered Mini-Cons.

 After a series of battles, each of the Transformers successfully acquires a partner Mini-Con.
 Smokescreen arrives to join the Autobots' team.
-Hologram-recordings in a sunken city reveal the existence of the mighty Mini-Con weapon, the Star Saber.
-The Decepticons possess one component of the weapon, and invade the Autobot base to steal the remaining two pieces, only for the Autobots to seize possession of the sword.
+Hologram recordings in a sunken city reveal the existence of the mighty Mini-Con weapon, the Star Saber sword.
+The Decepticons possess one component of the weapon and invade the Autobot base to steal the remaining two pieces, only for the Autobots to seize possession of the sword.

 A mysterious mercenary named Scavenger arrives on Earth and sides with the Decepticons, urging them to locate the components of the Skyboom Shield, another Mini-Con weapon that can counter the power of the Star Saber.
-At the same time, an Autobot drifter named Sideways enters the fray, but soon reveals his true allegiance to the Decepticons after he betrays Hot Shot, allowing the Star Saber to fall into the Decepticons' hands.
+At the same time, an Autobot drifter named Sideways enters the fray but soon reveals his allegiance to the Decepticons after he betrays Hot Shot, allowing the Star Saber to fall into the Decepticons' hands.